 As strength and conditioning coach, personal trainer and a fitness model, Chris knows the importance of good nutrition and food for muscle growth.
-That’s why he has designed a muscle gain diet to accompany the workout plans.
+That’s why he has designed a muscle gain diet to accompany his workout plans.

 What is the Muscle gain diet: meal ideas for skinny guys?

-The Muscle gain diet: meal ideas for skinny guys is a sample eating plan for anyone who works out and wants to build muscles.
+It is a sample eating plan for anyone who works out and wants to build muscles.
 The diet is presented in a very visual format and contains pictures of the recommended foods and meals.

-Download the FREE “Muscle Gain Diet plan” below:
+You can download the FREE “Muscle Gain Diet plan” below:

 The document is divided into Breakfast, Lunch and Dinner.
 Each section features suitable foods and meal ideas.
 There are also ideas for snacks, suitable for consumption between meals.
 The Lunch section also contains Pre-workout and Post-workout meals ideas and suggestions.